GROUP-TP-231/TP1/README.md

 # TP1
-Each codes are saved in thier rspective branch
+Each codes are saved in thier respective branches